 If technical climbing isn’t your bag of gummy worms, you can also start and end your climb at the Left Fork Trailhead, which is about 8.2 miles up the Kolob Terrace Road from Virgin, Utah.
 This route is not technical and you can still see some waterfalls and the lower Subway formations.
 It’s still a slog, though, and you’ll be hiking for 5-9 hours, and the scenery is not nearly as great as the top-down route.

 Note that you will need a permit as this hike has become so popular that visitors are now limited to 80 per day.
-You can get a permit from the National Park Service a few months in advance through a lottery process, or cross your fingers for a last-minute drawing two to seven days before you’d like to go.
+The National Park Service offers 60 permits through a two-month advance lottery; 20 more are reserved for a last-minute drawing.
+Cross your fingers!

 There are a few slot canyons in Capitol Reef National Park but Burro Wash gets the most action.
 This canyon requires some skill and, depending on how far you go, can give you an excuse to slide your butt cheeks into a climbing harness.